Get in touch

 We moved from London to the south east coast in 1994.
 It was easy for

-me to work between here and London (the fast rail link has cut the
+me to work between the coast and London (the fast rail link has radically

-journey time to St Pancras to less than an hour).
-The children have grown,
+cut the journey time to St Pancras).
+The children have grown, and moved

 Professionally I’ve reached a point where I’d prefer to do work that I care